What is a provisional credit?

 A provisional credit is a temporary credit that may be applied to your account during your dispute investigation if we aren’t able to reach a decision within 10 business days (20 business days for new accounts).
 You can expect this credit to be issued by the end of the 10th business day (20th business day for new accounts).

 Dispute types under Regulation E are eligible for a provisional credit.
 This regulation covers both authorized and unauthorized electronic fund transfers at places like ATMs, point-of-sale transactions, or automated clearing house (ACH) systems.
-In addition, all disputable Pay Friends transfers are eligible for provisional credit.
+In addition, all disputable Pay Anyone transfers are eligible for provisional credit.

 What do I need to do to be eligible for a provisional credit?